cha861/Simple_calculator/README.md

-Simple Calculator
+##Simple Calculator

-A simple, responsive, and interactive web-based calculator built using HTML, CSS, and JavaScript.
+--- A simple, responsive, and interactive web-based calculator built using HTML, CSS, and JavaScript.
 It supports basic arithmetic operations and offers a sleek, dark-themed UI with smooth hover effects.

 🚀 Features